An official website of the State of Oregon

 You must get paid at least Oregon’s hourly minimum wage.

-The minimum wage you should get depends on which county you work in, but no matter what you should make at least $11.50 per hour (some areas are higher).
+The minimum wage you should get depends on which county you work in.
+Find your minimum wage rate here.

-The minimum wage goes up every year.
-The next increase is on July 1, 2020.
+The minimum wage goes up every year on July 1.

 For each 8-hour work shift you get these breaks free from work responsibilities: